mekomsolutions/openmrs-module-initializer/README.md

 ### Releases notes

+#### Next Version
+* Added 'ampathforms' domain to support loading AMPATH forms.

 #### Version 2.3.0
-* (_Enhancement_) Concept name UUIDs are univoquely seeded from 1) the concept UUID and 2) the concept name information, see [here](readme/concepts.md#implicit-handling-of-concept-names).
+* (_Enhancement_) Concept name UUIDs are seeded from 1) the concept UUID and 2) the concept name information, see [here](readme/concepts.md#implicit-handling-of-concept-names).
 This version runs a Liquibase changeset that forces a reload of the concept domain in order to update concept names accordingly.
 * Backward-compatible overhaul of the concepts domain that provides full flexibility for managing concept names.
 * Bulk loading of metadata entities i18n display messages specified under `display:xy` headers.
 * (_For devs._) Introduced a pre-loading mechanism to `BaseFileLoader` that allows checksums-independent loading of transient information out of the config files before the actual metadata are loaded.
 Each loader controls whether its pre-loader throws on error or is allowed to fail.
 By default pre-loaders are allowed to fail.